Hastsal

-Village Hastsal is a census town and village in West district in the Indian state of Delhi.
+Village Hastsal is a census town and village in West district in the Indian Union Territory of Delhi.

 History

 According to legend, this area was once submerged in water and elephants used to rest here.
 In Hindi, elephants are known as "Hathi" and place is known as "Sthal"; hence, Hastsal - the resting place of elephants.

-In the 17th century Mughal Emperor Shahjahan had a hunting lodge in Hastsal.
-1650, he built the Mini Qutub Minar close to his hunting lodge.
+In the 17th century, Mughal Emperor Shahjahan had a hunting lodge in Hastsal.
+In 1650, he built the Mini Qutub Minar close to his hunting lodge.
 The Minar is a 55 ft high minaret tower, locally popular as Hastsal ki Laat or the Hastsal Minaret.
 It is now situated at corner of Hastsal village and is popularly known as the Laat (Pillar).
 The minaret and hunting lodge, both still exist but lay abandoned and crumbling.
-The minaret closely resembles the Qutub Minar in design.
+The minaret closely resembles the Qutub Minar in design, and was inspired by it.